wp-plugins/yellow-schedule/readme.txt

 == Changelog ==

+= 1.1 =
+* 2015-03-31
+* Added connect account capability - simply enter your YellowSchedule username and password to get started.
+* JSON communication with YellowSchedule server which automatically grabs the business key.

 = 1.0 =
 * 2015-03-09
 * Initial release

 == Upgrade Notice ==

+= 1.1 =
+* 2015-03-31
+* Added connect account capability - simply enter your YellowSchedule username and password to get started.
+* JSON communication with YellowSchedule server which automatically grabs the business key.

 = 1.0 =
 * 2015-03-09